 This page shows how to insert data into QuestDB using different programming languages and tools.
-To ingest data to a running instance, there are three main methods that can be used:
+To ingest data to a running instance, there are three main methods for inserting data:

-- InfluxDB line protocol which provides flexibility, ease of use, and high ingestion rates
+- InfluxDB line protocol (ILP) which provides flexibility, ease of use, and high ingestion rates

 - Rest API which can be used for importing datasets from CSV